comphack/comp_hack/docs/guide/chapters/translation.rst

 **Type:** string pairs

-This list of string pairs, separated by a comma, defines the name of an XML file (without extension) and what format it shall be encoded in to build the equivalent bin file for the game.
+This list of string pairs, separated by a comma, defines the name of an XML file located in BinaryData/Client, along with what binary data format it shall be encoded in to build the equivalent bin file for the game.

 Example
 #######